emmastotz/chum-bucket/README.md

 Chum Bucket is a friend finder app.
 Answer a few simple questions and Chum Bucket will match you with a new friend.

 ##### Chum Bucket Overview
-* 1. server.js
-  * Sets up our app to use express and to listen at a port.
-It also requires the next two files for use.
+* server.js (Sets up our app to use express and to listen at a port.
+It also requires the next two files for use.)
+* package.json
+* package-lock.json
+* app
+  * data
+    * friend.js (Holds an array of friend objects so that the user has some options to match to.)
+  * public
+    * assets
+      * css
+        * style.css (Main stylesheet.)
+        * reset.css (Resets any style that the browser might have preloaded. )
+      * img
+    * home.html (Initial landing page.)
+    * quiz.html (The page that holds the quiz.
+Logic at the bottom adds the information from our /api/friends link to match the user with a friend.)

-* 2. htmlRoutes.js
+  * routes
-  * Sets up the paths to get to the various html pages used.
+    * htmlRoutes.js (Sets up the paths to get to the various html pages used.)

-* 3. apiRoutes.js
-  * Where the compatibility logic lives; uses a GET to get our friend data as a json object.
-Uses a POST to work through the compatibility logic and return the best match for the user.
+    * apiRoutes.js (Where the compatibility logic lives; uses a GET to get our friend data as a json object.
+Uses a POST to work through the compatibility logic and return the best match for the user.)

-* 4. friend.js
-  * Holds an array of friend objects so that the user has some options to match to.

-* 5. home.html
-  * Initial landing page.

-* 6. quiz.html
-  * The page that holds the quiz.
-Logic at the bottom adds the information from our /api/friends link to match the user with a friend.

-* 7. style.css
-  * Stylesheet.

-* 8. reset.css
-  * Resets any style that the browser might have preloaded.

 ##### Instructions to Run the App
-* Hosted on Heroku here:
+* Hosted on Heroku here: https://immense-wave-93212.herokuapp.com/home

 * OR clone the file from github. (https://github.com/emmastotz/chum-bucket)
 * Install all dependencies needed to run the program ("npm install").